 Who is pelvic pain and incontinence rehabilitation for?

-- Increased tension in pelvic floor muscles, causing pain.
+- Increased tension in pelvic floor muscles, causing pain

-- Vaginal pain with intercourse, tampon use or annual Ob/Gyn checkups.
+- Vaginal pain with intercourse, tampon use or annual Ob/Gyn checkups

-Many men and people assigned male at birth (AMAB) have problems with:
+Many men have problems with:

-- Chronic genital or groin pain.
+- Chronic genital or groin pain

-- Frequent urination.
+- Frequent urination

-- Burning with urination (diagnosed as chronic prostatitis).
+- Burning with urination (diagnosed as chronic prostatitis)

 What does pelvic pain and incontinence rehabilitation involve?